skycoin/skycoin/INTEGRATION.md

 A REST API client is also available: [Skycoin REST API Client Godoc](https://godoc.org/github.com/skycoin/skycoin/src/gui#Client).

 #### Coinhours
-To create a transaction you need a minimum of `1` coinhour which is used for transaction fees.
+You need a minimum of `1` of coinhour to create a transaction.

 Coinhours are generated at a rate of `1 coinsecond` per `second` which are then converted to `coinhours`, `1` coinhour = `3600` coinseconds.